wp-plugins/nextgen-facebook/readme.txt

 = Version 3.6.2 =
 * Fixed YouTube embeded URLs to make them more compatible with Facebook.
 * Changed the behavior used to determine the sharing URL for index (non-singular) type webpages, from stripping only tracking query arguments to stripping all query arguments.
-* Added the Facebook "Markup Language" option to select between HTML5 or XFBML (defaults to HTML5).
+* Added the Facebook "Markup Language" option to select between HTML5 or XFBML (defaults to XFBML).

 = Version 3.6.1 =
 * Fixed JavaScript for enabled widget buttons on index webpages.
 That section of code still contained a check for `is_singular()`.